-Our three-step approach improves health, boosts the economy, and ensures that more kids stay in school instead of walking for water.
+When it comes to clean water facts show our three-step approach improves health, boosts the economy, and ensures that more kids stay in school.

 1. Harness The Power Of The Sun

-Solar Disinfection (SODIS) is a simple and sustainable water purification technique that harnesses the sun’s UV rays.
-By filling up a plastic bottle with dirty water and leaving it in direct sunlight for a day (or under cloudy skies for two days), 99.9% of bacteria and pathogens are destroyed and the water is safe to consume.
+Solar Disinfection - otherwise known as SODIS - is a simple and sustainable water purification technique that harnesses the sun’s UV rays.
+By filling up a plastic bottle with dirty water and leaving it in direct sunlight for a day (or under cloudy skies for two days), the SODIS method destroys 99.9% of bacteria and pathogens.
+Simply put, SODIS turns contaminated water into clean drinking water.
+Because SODIS is the cornerstone of our program, we have improved accessibility to clean water for thousands of people without drilling any new water wells in Africa or building complicated infrastructure.

 2. Build Simple Household Infrastructures